cannikin/pragmatic-rails-deployment/manuscript/0-introduction.md

 I've been in charge of maintaining apps with one user (myself) to apps serving millions.

 I'm a full-time contract Web Developer (Software Engineer, Computer Programmer, pick your title) and a smattering of Dev Ops usually comes with the territory.
 I've found that when you start with a solid infrastructure setup then the dev ops part of the job takes care of itself for the most part.

+I've developed this deployment strategy over many years of hard-won experience deploying to bare metal and then eventually AWS beginning in 2008.
+Once I found AWS I haven't looked back.

 ## What about Heroku?